bowmnath/cis-457-w22/activities/week-13-ethernet.md

    "Beware, there is...".
    At this point, a call comes in from your right:
    "Oh my, they're...".
-   Unfortunately, you can't hear the details from either side, so a portion of your wall gets blown up by an orc with magic dynamite and the invaders breach it.
+   Unfortunately, you can't hear the details from either side because both are speaking to you at once without realizing it, so a portion of your wall gets blown up by an orc with magic dynamite and the invaders breach it.
    What problem shared with wireless networking was the downfall of your